sztsam/HOO_TW-Discord-bot/docs/map.md

 This command generates a custom world map.
 <br>You can make maps with many different options.
-<br>Ally families are supported.
-If no ally family is set to the server then uses the default first 15 ally.
+<br>Family tribes are supported.
+If no family tribe is set to the server then uses the default first 15 ally.

 The command has three subcommands: Conquer, Ally, Player